 - (i) Recognition of Professional Qualifications - 12.
 To widen the application of the HKQF, the EDB launched an initiative in 2018 for recognition of professional qualifications under the HKQF.
 Professional qualifications recognised under the HKQF refer to qualifications granted by bona fide local organisations and underpinned by requisite academic qualifications, prescribed years of industry or professional experience, and robust assessments in written or practical formats.
 Recognition of professional qualifications promotes a wider application of the HKQF and uplifts the professional image of vocational and professional education and training (VPET). - 13.
-Three bodies (i.e. the Hong Kong Institute of Certified Public Accountants, the Marine Department, and the Hong Kong Institute of Bankers) have been appointed as the assessment agencies for issuing designated professional qualifications recognised under the HKQF. - 14.
-The EDB will also collaborate with the Financial Services and the Treasury Bureau to explore the development of professional qualification standards under the HKQF for the Fintech sector, so as to provide a clearer and recognised professional development pathway for employers and practitioners in the industry.
+Three bodies (i.e. the Hong Kong Institute of Certified Public Accountants, the Marine Department, and the Hong Kong Institute of Bankers (HKIB)) have been appointed as the assessment agencies for issuing designated professional qualifications recognised under the HKQF. - 14.
+The EDB has been collaborating with the Financial Services and the Treasury Bureau to explore the further development of professional qualification standards under the HKQF for the Fintech sector, so as to provide a clearer and recognised professional development pathway for employers and practitioners in the industry.
+A total of six new Fintech professional qualifications recognised under the HKQF at QF Levels 5 to 6 are expected to be rolled out by the HKIB within 2022.